gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

   The compile-time approach is intended to optimize the generated code for the pragma, by possibly using fast operations such as ``memset``.
-Note that such optimizations require using values the bytes of which all have the same binary representation.
+Note that such optimizations require using values where the bytes all have the same binary representation.

 * At bind time, the programmer has several options: